Automaticity of non-positively curved $k$-fold triangle groups: The language of lexicographically first geodesics

-As all the faces are non-positively curved, the estimate doesn't have to include all of them, so we will only keep the ones intersecting $g$ or $g'$.
+As all the faces are non-positively curved, the estimate doesn't have to include all of them, so we will only keep the $g$-cells, the $g'$-cells and the triangles coming from the lemma \ref{maximally positive} applied to $g$ and $g'$.
 The estimate \ref{lex_curv_est} becomes the following: